Vyral/brandon-montemayor/_posts/2019-10-01-expert-insight-on-2-common-home-inspections.md

 {% include youtube.html %}

-<center>Home inspections are a complex process, so today we’d like to share an expert’s answers on a couple of common questions we receive about them.</center>
+<center><em>Home inspections are a complex process, so today we&rsquo;d like to share an expert&rsquo;s answers on a couple of common questions we receive about them.</em></center>

+&nbsp;

 Our team recently reached out to a home inspector who we’ve worked with numerous times in the past with a couple of questions we often hear from buyers, sellers, and homeowners like you.